ALMA-IMF. XXI.: N$_2$H$^+$ kinematics in the G012.80 protocluster: Evidence for filament rotation and evolution: Data alignment

-We applied an alignment process to perform different estimates throughout the above sections.
-For instance, in Sec.~\ref{sec:gradients}, we aligned the filaments relative to the peak integrated intensity as a function of the filament's length to estimate average velocity gradients, and in Sec.~\ref{sec:linemass}, we aligned the filament mass map based on the column density distributions.

-Below, we describe the alignment process for the first case (see Figure~\ref{fig:rigdeline}), although the same method can be used to align any dataset to a filament:
+We apply a filament alignment procedure throughout this work.
+For example, in Sec.~\ref{sec:gradients} the filaments are aligned relative to the peak integrated intensity to estimate average velocity gradients, while in Sec.~\ref{sec:linemass} the alignment is based on the column density distribution.
+Below we describe the procedure for the first case (Fig.~\ref{fig:rigdeline}), although the same method can be applied to other datasets:

-\begin{enumerate} \item Map rotation: First, we spatially rotate the \nthp maps (including the integrated intensity, velocity center, and any other maps involved in the procedure) to align the main filaments in the region along the vertical axis (see Figure~\ref{fig:pv_sub}, upper-left panel as reference).
+\begin{enumerate} \item Map rotation: We first rotate the \nthp maps (e.g., integrated intensity and velocity centroid) to align the main filaments along the vertical axis (see Fig.~\ref{fig:pv_sub}, upper-left panel).

-\item Ridgeline estimation: We then estimated the ridgeline based on the total integrated intensity map of \nthp.
-Specifically, we defined a custom function that accumulates the peak intensity values along the y-axis, helping to trace the integrated intensity spine of the filament (red line in Figure~\ref{fig:rigdeline}).
-The function was applied separately to the R1 and R2 filaments to track their ridgelines individually.
+\item Ridgeline estimation: Using the \nthp integrated intensity map, we estimate the filament ridgeline with a custom function that traces the peak intensity along the y-axis, defining the filament spine (red line in Fig.~\ref{fig:rigdeline}).
+The procedure is applied independently to the R1 and R2 filaments.

-\item Ridgeline smoothing: We used a one-dimensional uniform filter from the \texttt{scipy.ndimage} library to smooth the ridgeline.
-Specifically, we smooth the x-axis of the ridgeline, using a window size of 1 pixel (the same window size was used to align filaments with respect to the column density).
-This step is relevant to reduce any sharp fluctuations in the ridgeline and create a smoother, more accurate representation of the filament's path.
+\item Ridgeline smoothing: We smooth the ridgeline using a one-dimensional uniform filter from \texttt{scipy.ndimage} with a window size of 1 pixel.
+This reduces sharp fluctuations and produces a smoother representation of the filament path.

-\item Visualization and analysis: We align the different maps to the smoothed ridgeline (see Figure~\ref{fig:rigdeline}, right panel), this alignment allowed us to transform the x-axis into projected radius, facilitating a more refined analysis of velocity and mass profiles. \end{enumerate}
+\item Alignment and analysis: The maps are aligned to the smoothed ridgeline (Fig.~\ref{fig:rigdeline}, right panel), transforming the x-axis into projected radius and enabling a more robust analysis of velocity and mass profiles. \end{enumerate}